splunk/public-o11y-docs/gdi/get-data-in/connect/azure/azure.rst

 Successful integration requires administrator privileges for the following:

 - Your organization in Splunk Observability Cloud.
-- Creating a new Microsoft Entra ID application.
+- Creating a new Microsoft Entra ID (formerly Azure Active Directory) application.

 To learn more about these privileges, see the Azure documentation for registering a new app.